vuejs/v2.vuejs.org/source/api/directives.md

 ## Literal Directives

 > Literal directives treat their attribute value as a plain string; they do not attempt to bind themselves to anything.
 All they do is executing the `bind()` function with the string value once.
+Literal directives accept mustache expressions inside their value, but these expressions will be evaludated only once on first compile and do not react to data changes.

 ### v-component